titanturtles/titanturtles.github.io/index.md

 In the CyberPatriot competition, our team won the Oregon State Championship in the High School Open Division Platinum Tier —the top tier— for five consecutive seasons: 2021–2022 (CPXIV), 2022–2023 (CPXV), 2023–2024 (CPXVI), 2024–2025 (CP17), and 2025-2026 (CP18).

 Our Team TitanTurtles also advanced to the National Finals in the Open Division for three consecutive seasons (_2023-2024 (CPXVI), 2024-2025 (CP17), and 2025-2026 (CP18)_) being the only Oregon team to do so.
 In the past 2023-2024 (CPXVI) and 2024-2025 (CP17) National Finals, team TitanTurtles placed 4th and <code style="color : darkorange">3rd in the nation</code>, respectively.
-In the recent 2025-2026 (CP18) season, team TitanTurtles was crowned <code style="color : gold">Open Division National Champion</code> and received the <code style="color : gold">Open Division Cisco National Champion</code> Award at the CyberPatriot 18 National Finals.
+In the recent 2025-2026 (CP18) season, our team (TitanTurtles) was crowned <code style="color : gold">Open Division National Champion</code> and received the <code style="color : gold">Open Division Cisco National Champion</code> Award at the CyberPatriot 18 National Finals.

 * We learn Linux, Windows, Network and much more.
 * We learn programming.